-The placement of fingering numbers can be controlled precisely.
-For fingering orientation to apply, it must be used within a chord construct $\langle \ldots \rangle$, even for single notes.
-Orientation for string numbers and right-hand fingerings may be set in a similar way.
+The placement of fingering numbers can be controlled precisely by using the property fingeringOrientation.
+For fingering orientation to apply, the fingering command must be used within a chord construct (<...>), even for single notes.
+Orientation for string numbers and right-hand fingerings may be controlled in a similar way by using the properties stringNumberOrientation and strokeFingerOrientation, respectively.